sjreich/TicTacToe/v1/v1_readme.md

      - really, it should be its own model-type object, which has a display method (which would just be a print statement)
      - and we can work similarly for the relationship between game and board: the latter is a way of displaying the former, invoked only by a display method on Game.

+Board - should only exist from the display function in the Board
+      - this is a pretty short-lived object.
+Does that mean it should be a module?
+How to deal with this situation best?

 Other things that bug me: - all of this requiring of files is awfully cumbersome